juju/docs/src/en/reference-hook-tools.md

 ### status-set

-`status-set` allows a charm to describe their current status.
+`status-set` allows charms to describe their current status.
 This places the responsibility on the charm to know its status, and set it accordingly using the `status-set` hook tool.